EZLink/EZLink/README.md

 # EZLink

+_Ever gotten a really important person's business card, intended to contact them, and lost it?
+This will fix that._
-_An SMS-messaging tool for automatically creating a phone contact using a physical business card.
-Never lose a potential connection again!_
+  * An SMS-messaging tool for automatically creating a phone contact using a physical business card.
-  * Takes a picture of a business card (sent to Twilio) and returns a digital contact card.
-  * Uses python to perform image recognition in order to extract a name and phone number from a physical object.
+  * Utilizes image recognition to extract a name and phone number from a physical object.
+  * Creates a virtual contact card using processed data.
   * Uses Flask back-end to serve .vcf files (phone contact file) to the Twilio API to be sent back to the user.

 ## USAGE